Multi-Factor Authentication (MFA) Implementation

 What Actually Counts as a Second Factor

-The concept behind MFA is straightforward: authentication factors fall into categories based on what they represent.
+Real multi-factor authentication requires proof from at least two different categories: something you know, something you have, or something you are. authentication factors fall into categories based on what they represent.
 A password is something you know.
 A hardware key or an authenticator app is something you have.
 A fingerprint or facial recognition is something you are.
 Real multi-factor authentication requires that you authenticate using factors from at least two different categories.
 If your second factor is another password, that's not multi-factor—that's just two knowledge factors, which doesn't meaningfully improve your security.

 This distinction matters because the security value comes from the difficulty of compromising factors from multiple categories simultaneously.
 An attacker who steals your password still can't access your account if they don't have your authenticator app.
 An attacker with access to your phone still can't authenticate if they also need to know your password.
 The factors complement each other to create a stronger authentication requirement.